gd99/HackerNewsAPI/README.md

 While testing the API's, I noticed the returned value of "descendants" didn't match the exact number of comments when you exhaust the recursive list of "kids" from a given story, which leads me to believe this value gets updated on a delay, and isn't live.
 Therefore I added in the query parameter "liveCommentCount" which get the current exhaustive count of comments.
+This is of course much slower, as many recursive API calls are made.